Official Cash Rate

 Dwelling Approvals

-Compounding these issues, high interest rates, elevated land prices, and rising construction costs have dampened developer activity.
-However, potential policy tailwinds—such as fast-tracked development approvals—could offer relief.
+Compounding these challenges, high interest rates, elevated land prices, and persistent construction cost pressures have continued to weigh on developer activity.
+However, potential policy tailwinds—such as fast-tracked development approvals – could offer relief.
 The NSW Government has introduced a five-year housing completion target for 43 local government areas, spanning Greater Sydney, Illawarra-Shoalhaven, Central Coast, Lower Hunter, and Greater Newcastle, with a broader statewide target of 377,000 new homes by 2029 under the National Housing Accord.
 These initiatives aim to foster the development of more diverse, well-located housing in areas with existing infrastructure capacity, such as transport and water services, supported by financial incentives and infrastructure funding to help councils meet their targets.

 Median Dwelling Price

-The total value of residential dwellings across Australia climbed to $11 trillion, though the mean dwelling price dipped slightly to $976,800.
-Rising land prices are reshaping buyer preferences, pushing demand toward more affordable regions and away from high-cost metropolitan areas such as Sydney, where land prices now surge pass $2,000 per square meter.
-Despite a broader slowdown in growth, demand remains strong in Perth and Brisbane, largely driven by affordability and shifting demographic trends.
+The total value of residential dwellings across Australia climbed to $11.564 trillion, and the mean dwelling price rose to $1.017 million this quarter.
+Additionally, the number of residential dwellings rose by 53,600 to 11.373 million.
+Rising land prices continue to reshape buyer preferences, pushing demand toward more affordable regions and away from high-cost metropolitan areas such as Sydney, where land price per square metre is more than double the national median of $884.

 Vacancy Rates